Sunday, September 5, 2010

-The destruction of the city is revealed to Abraham in Genesis 18.
 The overthrow of the city and the angelic rescue of Lot and his family is described in chapter 19.
 Chapters 18 and 19 have a chiastic structure (ABB'A').
-The Jewish Study Bible gives this structure: 18:1-15, the annunciation of Issac's birth - A; 18:16-33, the annuncation of Sodom's destruction - B; 19:1-29 the destruction of Sodom - B; and 19:30-38, the report of the birth of 2 sons to Lot.
+The Jewish Study Bible gives this structure: 18:1-15, the annunciation of Issac's birth - A; 18:16-33, the annunication of Sodom's destruction - B; 19:1-29 the destruction of Sodom - B; and 19:30-38, the report of the birth of 2 sons to Lot.

-The suggestion that Lot's sons were the product of incest may be a later addition to the text, intended to disgrace the Ammonite and Moabites.
+The suggestion that Lot's sons were the product of incest is likely a later addition to the text, intended to disgrace the Ammonite and Moabites.
 Or it may be that this carefully worded narrative is intended to deflect the drunken patriarch's sexual misbehavior upon his daughters.
 Genesis 19:8 says that Lot offered his daughters who "have never slept with a man" to the Sodomites.
 These were chaste young women.
 Sexually inexperienced.
 It seems unlikely that they would have initiated sex with their father.
 This is not the first time that the drunken behavior of the father leads to a bad name for his children.
 We remember how Noah awoke from a drunken stupor and cursed Canaan (who wasn't born yet).
-He didn't curse his son Ham because Ham would become a ruler after Noah and the lines of Ham and Shem would intermarry.
+He did not curse his son Ham because Ham would become a ruler after Noah and the lines of Ham and Shem would intermarry.

 The kingdoms of Moab and Ammon were in what is now central Jordan.
 Although not confirmed, the site of Sodom may be what remains of the ancient walled town of Numeira which was consumed by fire around 2350 BC.
 The town of Zoar, to which Lot fled, is south of Numeira.